 Whether you’re a complete newbie to the badminton world or you are struggling to find a racket that best suits your style of playing, we have got you covered.
 All the research has been done for you.
-From grip size, racket size, weight, stiffness, and most importantly, racket size.
+From grip size, racket size, weight, stiffness, and most importantly, badminton racket sizes.
 All these topics will be discussed in great detail for your convenience.

 This will allow you to make the best-informed decision on your future purchase and to get you playing like a pro in no time.